View Gerald Schmidt's Obituary on www.chillicothenews.com/ and share memories

 Gerald Gene Schmidt, age 90, a resident of Chillicothe, Missouri passed away on Monday August 26, 2019 at St Luke's Hospital, Kansas City, Missouri.

+Gerald adored all things wild and wonderful and all creatures great and small.
+He was a lifetime member of the World Wildlife Foundation and The Audubon Society.
+He loved nature, birds, flowers, and photography, and taking pictures of his much loved Rocky Mountains gave him great joy.

+Survivors include one daughter, Barbara Scherich and husband Doug of Ponca City, Oklahoma; one son, Brian Schmidt and wife Emily of Chillicothe, Missouri; six grandchildren, Cole Godsey of Kansas City, Missouri, Ned Godsey and wife Katie of Paola, Kansas, Jesse Schmidt of Fulton, Missouri, Cassie Schmidt of Columbia, Missouri, and Jay Marshall Schmidt and Eleanor Olivia Schmidt of Chillicothe, Missouri.
+He was preceded in death by his parents and his beloved wife Eleanor.

-Funeral services will be held on Friday, August 30, 2019 at 10:00 a.m. at the United Methodist Church, Chillicothe, Missouri.
+Funeral services will be held on Friday, August 30, 2019 at 10:00 a.m. at the Chillicothe United Methodist Church, Chillicothe, Missouri.
 A scheduled visitation will be held on Thursday, August 29, 2019 from 6:00 p.m. to 8:00 p.m. at the Chillicothe United Methodist Church.
-Friends may call at the Lindley Funeral Home Chillicothe, Missouri on Thursday, August 29, 2019 from 9:00 a.m. until 3:00 pm.
-Burial will be held at Rehoboth Cemetery Slater, Missouri.
-Memorial contributions may be made to the United Methodist Church and may be left at or mailed to Lindley Funeral Home P.O.
+Friends may call at the Lindley Funeral Home Chillicothe, Missouri on Thursday august 29, 2019 from 9:00 a.m. until 3:00 pm.
+Burial will be held at Rehoboth Cemetery, Slater, Missouri.
+Memorial contributions may be made to the United Methodist Church or the Rehoboth Cemetery and may be left at or mailed to Lindley Funeral Home P.O.
 Box 47 Chillicothe, Missouri 64601.
 Online condolences may be left at www.lindleyfuneralhome.com.